freiwilligenarbeit-sambia-artenschutz-elefanten-natucate

 Conservation volunteering in Zambia

-As a volunteer in this project you will get to know three different project sites in Zambia, gain valuable research skills, support local communities and experience the fascinating wilderness of Southern Africa.
+As a volunteer in this project you will get to know two different project sites in Zambia, gain valuable research skills, support local communities and experience the fascinating wilderness of Southern Africa.

 freiwilligenarbeit-sambia-artenschutz-kafue-nationalpark-volunteers-elefant-natucate